mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/_index.md

 | :-------- | :--- | :---------------------------------------------------------------------------------- |
 | `refresh` | bool | (Optional) Allows the form to be refreshed when the value of a dropdown is changed. |

 A modal form performs a lookup call to the call endpoint any time a dynamic dropdown is selected.
-The lookup call will include in the context the app id, the user id, the channel id, and the team id.
-The values will be populated with the current values of the form.
+The lookup call includes in the context the app ID, the user ID, the channel ID, and the team ID.
+The values are populated with the current values of the form.
 The expected response is error or the following:

 | Name | Type    | Item    | Description                 |
 | :--- | :------ | :------ | :-------------------------- |